-Reward-based training is the scientifically proven method for teaching dogs desirable behaviors.
-Treats are your dog’s paycheck, not a bribe, and having her “work” sets you both up for years of fun, exciting interspecies communication.
+Reward-based training is scientifically proven to more quickly train dogs to learn desirable behaviors.
+Treats are your dog’s paycheck, not a bribe!

-The domestic puppy’s unique and unusual capacity for socialization to multiple species allows us to insert ourselves into their social milieu and to substitute ourselves into a role that would otherwise be served by their parents.
+The domestic puppy’s unique capacity for socialization to multiple species sets people up for a role that would otherwise be served by their parents.